vozhyk-/emacs/README.md

 #define PGTK_DEBUG 1
 ```

-It enables so many debugging outputs.
+It enables so much debugging outputs.

 On gdb, you may want to do: